odea-project/qAlgorithms/README.md

   All peaks which are provided in the peak table are statistically significant.
   The best current usage for quality scores is priorisation of peaks during further analysis.
+* A negative DQSpeak means that the regression is more uncertain than the DQSpeak implies.
+* A DQSpeak of -10 means that the peak is (probably) incorrect.
+This is a temporary solution.

 ## Documentation
-Full documentation can be found [here](https://odea-project.github.io/qAlgorithms/html/)
+Full documentation can be found [here](https://odea-project.github.io/qAlgorithms/html/).

 # Philosophy
 Unlike many traditional data processing tools, our algorithms do not rely on manual user input